 The songs and the signals among the orthoptera are characteristic of each species and an entomologist is capable of recognizing a species just by hearing its song.

 Here are three examples of signals produced by three different species.
 One can see that the time signal (see figure 8) is pretty different between the species: the Metrioptera Roeselii is emitting continuously contrary to the Chortippus Parallelus which is emitting pulses.
-By looking at the spectrogram (see figure 9), one can that see that the frequencies between the species are varying too: the Metrioptera Roeselii is emitting in the high frequencies (15 kHz - 18 kHz) contrarily to the Stauroderus Scalaris which is emitting in lower frequencies (5 kHz – 10 kHz).
+By looking at the spectrogram (see figure 9) one can that see that the frequencies between the species are varying too: the Metrioptera Roeselii is emitting in the high frequencies (15 kHz - 18 kHz) contrarily to the Stauroderus Scalaris which is emitting in lower frequencies (5 kHz – 10 kHz).

 After studying all the seven selected species, it seems that the Ensifera are emitting in higher frequencies than the Caelifera, so it could be a first criteria to determine if the record to identify belongs to the Ensifera or the Caelifera.